 Yes, it is possible to increase IQ after 18 through strategic training and brain exercises, although the amount of increase may vary depending on individual factors such as age and genetics.
 Some studies have shown that certain brain-training activities can lead to an increase in intelligence levels.

-Can high IQ be developed?
+Can a high IQ be developed?

 Yes, research suggests that it’s possible to raise intelligence through certain brain-training activities and environmental factors, rather than genetics alone.
 Training memory, executive control, and visual reasoning can help boost intelligence levels.